camrynmccann/bimm143/README.md

 # bimm143

-This repo is for my UC San Diego Bioinformatics Class
+This repository is for my UC San Diego Bioinformatics Class